WalT image registries

 Since the Docker Hub is a public registry, its use may not match all needs (e.g., a private company may not want to publish images involving industrial secrets).
 It is possible to reconfigure WalT to use a local registry instead of the Docker Hub, or to use both the Docker Hub and a local registry, as described next.

-As an alternative to the Docker Hub, one can install its own docker image registry by using the documented procedure.
+As an alternative to the Docker Hub, one can use a private docker image registry to share WALT OS images.

 root@walt-server:~$ walt-server-setup --edit-conf

-A network configuration editor will be displayed first, and the configuration editor for registries next.
-Using this configuration editor to declare the new registry server available on registry-machine should be obvious.
+A network configuration editor appears first, and the configuration editor for registries next.
+Using this configuration editor to declare the new registry server should be obvious.

 Using this configuration editor, one might also disable the Docker Hub, but it is not recommended, because of the default images stored there.
 The first time a new kind of node is detected, WalT has to download a default image for it.
 This image can usually be found on the Docker Hub, but WalT will also try the local registry if any.
 If all fails, then the WalT server will not be able to manage this new node.
 As a consequence, disabling the Docker Hub should only be done after all needed default images are downloaded (at least one node of each kind could boot at least once), and keeping in mind that the WalT server will not be able to manage new kinds of nodes in the future, unless a default image is made available for them in the local registry.